Tributylphosphine: Use

 Tributylphosphine finds some industrial use as a catalyst modifier in the cobalt-catalyzed hydroformylation of alkenes, where it greatly increases the ratio of straight-chain aldehydes to branched-chain aldehydes in the product mixture.
 However, tricyclohexylphosphine is even more effective for this purpose (although more expensive) and, in any case, rhodium catalysts are usually preferred to cobalt catalysts for the hydroformylation of alkenes.

-It is the precursor to the pesticide 2,4-dichlorobenzyltributylphosphoniumchloride ("Phosfleur").
+It is the precursor to the pesticide (2,4-dichlorobenzyl)tributylphosphonium chloride ("Phosfleur").

 Although tributylphosphine is generally regarded as toxic, its biological effects can be manipulated by drug delivery strategies.
 For example, a photoactivatable version of tributylphosphine has been used to induce disulfide bond cleavage and reductive stress in living cells.

 Odor

 The main laboratory inconvenience of tributylphosphine is its unpleasant smell.

 Hazards

 Tributylphosphine is moderately toxic, with an LD50 of 750 mg/kg (oral, rats).